HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialTopAppBar.md

 <br/>

 ### Property HeadlineMarginAdjustment:
-This property is to set the headline text margin.
+This property is to set the headline text margin to adjust it.
 <br/>

 ### Property Description:
-This property is to set the description text margin.
+This property is to set the description text.
 <br/>

 ### Property DescriptionColor: